 Is there anything cooler than doing something, “all by yourself”?
 Not if you’re a toddler, there isn’t.
 Baby is at the age where putting on their own socks and shoes is a little bit like climbing a mountain – made possible by a combination of a lot of skills and training that they're been working towards their whole life, and when they're done it successfully, they want a cookie.

 The best way to help keep that proud smile on Baby’s face that they get when they're done something all on their own is to make sure they have plenty of chances not just to try new things, but to use the skills they already have regularly.

 Preparing your home for Baby

 - Limit the times you need to say “no”: Hearing “no” too often can be discouraging to Baby’s independent spirit.
-Making sure his home is as safe as possible cuts down on the number of times you need to tell him, “It’s time to stop,” on a given day.
-As Baby gets older, it’s easy for toddler-proofing to start to slip, but the truth is that the bigger he gets, the higher he can climb.
+Making sure their home is as safe as possible cuts down on the number of times you need to tell them, “It’s time to stop,” on a given day.
+As Baby gets older, it’s easy for toddler-proofing to start to slip, but the truth is that the bigger they get, the higher they can climb.

 Independence isn’t all-or-nothing – you and Baby can ease your way into their growing independence.
 You don’t need to go from dressing them every day to waiting for them to come out of their room in the morning fully dressed – they can start by pulling their shirt the second half of the way on.
 Every step Baby takes at this point is a beginning, and they'll be a whole lot further before you know it.